 Partially wrong!
-It does require effort.
-But, ask yourself this question, "Which requires more effort, keeping an existing customer happy or finding a new one?"
+It does require effort, but ask yourself, which requires more effort, keeping an existing customer happy or finding a new one?
 It costs six times more money to land a new customer.
 How much more time and effort does it require?

 Selling value is fun.
 It's a profitable and strategically sound business philosophy.
 If you're not selling value, you're not selling smart!